hpi-swa-teaching/GameMecha/source/GM-Test.package/GMResourceLoaderTest.class/README.md

-Includes basic tests for our GMResourceLoader.
+This test includes basic tests for the GMResourceLoader.